Beth Chapman Reveals Sweet Valentine’s Gift She Received From Husband Dog The Bounty Hunter

 As many fans know, Beth has been battling cancer in recent months following heading into remission.
 The reality TV star was first diagnosed with late-stage throat cancer in 2017 and underwent extensive surgery to removed the disease.
 She later revealed that she was cancer-free.

-However, in November 2018, she was taken back to the hospital and rushed into surgery yet again when she experienced a blockage in her throat.
-Dog later revealed that the cancer had returned, and spread to his wife’s lungs, calling the it “incurable.”
+However, in November of 2018, she was taken back to the hospital and rushed into surgery yet again when she experienced a blockage in her throat.
+Dog later revealed that the cancer had returned, and spread to his wife’s lungs, calling it “incurable.”

 One month after the surgery, Dog told Us Weekly that Beth Chapman was trying to stay in good spirits despite the diagnosis.